 Margin: You may want to borrow funds from the broker to leverage the gains you earn from your positions.
 While this increases your risks, it is part and parcel of day trading.

 Customer support: Is live customer service readily available?
-The last thing you need is getting stuck in a losing position due to technical issues and having no one to help you get out.
+The last thing you need is to get stuck in a losing position due to technical issues and have no one to help you get out.

 Day Trading Taxes in Canada

-Normally, the gains you make when you trade a stock for a higher price than you paid for it are referred to as capital gains and you only pay taxes on half of it (50%).
+Usually, the gains you make when you trade a stock for a higher price than you paid for it are referred to as capital gains, and you only pay taxes on half of it (50%).

 This means that if you realize a capital gain of $1,000, only $500 is included in your taxable income.